 Amy was born and grew up in Hong Kong.
 She worked as a Public Health Inspector for the Government of Hong Kong and has also lived in Singapore for several years completing her Advanced Diploma in Food Technology at Singapore Polytechnic and working as a Health and Hygiene Officer.
 As a Chinese Canadian since 2000, she came to Vancouver as an international student to complete a Bachelor of Science in Food, Nutrition and Health at the University of British Columbia.
 It was here she was awarded the International Leader of Tomorrow Award.
 She has worked as an Academic Advisor for Kwantlen Polytechnic University and has taken course work in psychology and public relations.

 Amy is registered with the College of Dietitians of British Columbia and Dietitians of Canada.
 She is a Certified Craving ChangeTM Facilitator specializing in strategies for problematic and emotional eating.

 In her spare time you can find Amy at a yoga class, out for dim sum with friends or cooking up a variety of both western and Asian cuisine in her kitchen with her partner at their residence in Richmond, BC.

-Amy practices as an Online Nutrition Educator in Certain Parts of Canada (PEI, Quebec, Saskatchewan and Ontario) and in the United States / International Borders
+Amy practices as an Online Nutrition Educator in Certain Parts of Canada (PEI, Quebec, Saskatchewan, Manitoba and Ontario) and in the United States / International Borders

 Looking for assistance with a Chinese Dietitian in Richmond BC that speaks Mandarin or Cantonese?
 Richmond BC Dietitian and Online Nutritionist Amy Yiu can assist you with expertise on the Asian diet, weight concerns, diabetes, heart health, seniors health and more!